OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/blog/blog.md

 c) Select the position in the course menu where the course element is to be added.
 Course elements are always inserted below the currently selected course element.

-d) Click **"Insert course element "** in the editor header or use the quick-add function and select "blog" in the pop-up with the selection list.
+d) Click **"Insert course element"** in the editor header or use the quick-add function and select "Blog" in the pop-up with the selection list.

 The course element has already been added to the course.